daicalong/custom-tailwind-config/README.md

         ]
     };
     ```
+3. Alternatively, you can import individual presets like `colors`, `spacing`, etc.
-3. Include the `base.css` file to your stylesheet.
+4. Include the `base.css` file to your stylesheet.
-4. You can override/extend theme configuration as you would with an inline config file.
+5. You can override/extend theme configuration as you would with an inline config file.
 For more information check out the [official documentation](https://tailwindcss.com/docs/presets).